Students Focused On Grades, Not Learning

 ”Procrastination is a false sense of being able to accomplish later what you neglected to do when you should have,” Physics and Environmental Science teacher Ms. Michelle Fagan said.
 “It rarely works in your benefit.
 There are some students who will not find the energy to address a task until confronted head-on by the deadline, but if something goes wrong they do not have a back-up plan.
 Mature students (and adults) realize this is always a possibility and plan for it.”

 Extracurricular activities such as football, band and debate take up a student’s time and energy.
-Thomas participates in theater and has been cast in six shows.
+Thomas participates in theater and has been cast in over ten shows.
 On average, a regular theater practice lasts for three hours after school and during tech week it runs until 10:30 p.m.
 Fifty-seven percent of students participate in at least one after school activity.

 “It is easy for me to put a show or anything we are doing in the theater department above my grades because that is what I am passionate about,” Thomas said.
 “In theater, a lot of the time, we stay after school for three hours, so I don’t get home until 6:30 p.m., and then I do my homework.
 I feel like I have a lot less time to do my work, so it sometimes does affect my grade, but I have found that even when I am not doing theater I procrastinate just as much.”